AssertionBench: A Benchmark to Evaluate Large-Language Models for Assertion Generation: Limitations

 \section{Limitations}

+We identify the following limitations of this work in terms of the dataset and the evaluation methodology.

 \begin{itemize} \item {\bf Dataset}: In the scope of this study, our primary focus is on Verilog designs, given its status as the predominant hardware design language.
-Moving forward, it will be intriguing to develop benchmarks for assertions in alternative hardware languages, thereby expanding the scope of our analysis to encompass a broader range of design paradigms. \item {\bf Modeling}: In this paper, we assessed the few-shot assertion generation capabilities of state-of-the-art language models.
-In future work, it will be interesting to fine-tune language models for assertion generation and evaluate their performance on $\pname$. \item {\bf Evaluation}: In future work, it will be valuable to conduct a more detailed evaluation of model errors to better understand the specific limitations of each LLM for assertion generation. \end{itemize}
+Moving forward, it will be intriguing to develop benchmarks for assertions in alternative hardware languages, \eg, VHDL, SystemVerilog, and SystemC, thereby expanding the scope of our analysis to encompass a broader range of design paradigms.
+Additionally, $\pname$ considers only a few temporal assertions with shallow temporality.
+It would be interesting to increase the temporal depth to capture design behaviors that cut across multiple clock cycles and evaluate LLM's ability to learn and generate assertions to capture such behaviors succinctly.